alexander-t1bb1ts/VMVPN/README.md

 <p>
 <img src="https://i.postimg.cc/rsWYGfVV/Screenshot-2023-11-15-003351.png"/>
-Once you enter your credentials previously established for your own protonVPN you can sign right into the actual application.
+Once the application has installed, you can then enter your credentials previously established with protonvpn, and log right in.
 </p>
 <br />

 <p>It is limited, being a free service, but of course you do have a few options to explore.
 For this demonstration, I eventually chose the Japanese server, and then asked bing what my IP address was yet again.
   <img src="https://i.postimg.cc/sxShgjbw/Screenshot-2023-11-14-234933.png"/>
   <img src="https://i.postimg.cc/4xX9XTPQ/Screenshot-2023-11-14-235038.png"/>

   Success!
 Clearly, the VPN does its job.
 So well so, that the default loading browser is in a completely new language without meddling in any additional settings.
 </p>